dhowe/riscript/docs/gates.md

 ### Logical

-The following operators can logically compare multiple queries.
+The following operators logically combine multiple queries:

     $and: Returns documents where both queries match
     $or: Returns documents where either query matches